DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 ### Datasets
 -----
-SP2Bench Benchmark is scalable benchmark, whichj means it comprise a data generator that enables generatring arbitrarly large RDF datasets.
+The SP2Bench Benchmark is scalable benchmark, whichj means it comprise a data generator that enables generatring arbitrarly large RDF datasets.
 For our First Phase of this project (Centralized Experiments), we generated datasets with the sizes [100K, 1M, and 10M] triples.
-While, for the second phase (Distributed experiments), we scale up to datasets with the sizes [100M, 500M, and 1B] triples.
+While, for the second phase (Distributed experiments), we scale up to larger datasets with the sizes [100M, 250M, and 500M] triples.

-For reproducability, We put here 100K triples dataset along side with their relational schema conversions in different file formats. you can find these datasets [here](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/Datasets).
+- For **reproducability**, We put here **100K** triples dataset alongside their relational schema conversions in different file formats. you can find these datasets [here](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/Datasets).

 ### SP2Bench Queries